archspec

 Decorator to register a function as a proper compatibility check.

-A compatibility check function takes the raw info dictionary as a first argument and an arbitrary target as the second argument.
-It returns True if the target is compatible with the info dictionary, False otherwise.
+A compatibility check function takes a partial Microarchitecture object as a first argument, and an arbitrary target Microarchitecture as the second argument.
+It returns True if the target is compatible with first argument, False otherwise.

-Parameters:architecture_family (str or tuple) – architecture family for which this test can be used, e.g. x86_64 or ppc64le etc.
+architecture_family – architecture family for which this test can be used

 archspec.cpu.detect.compatibility_check_for_aarch64(info, target)